23 Aug 2018

-A survey designed to find out how work-ready interns feel after medical school and improve how medical schools prepare graduates for internship will be sent to all interns in Australia in August 2017.
+A survey designed to find out how well interns felt medical school prepared them for their internship and how medical schools could improve how they prepare graduates for internship will be sent to all interns in Australia in August 2018.

 The survey will be online, voluntary and anonymous.
-De-identified and aggregated results data will be published and shared with training and standards organisations, to shape future medical training improvements.
+De-identified and aggregated results data will be published and shared with medical schools and standards organisations, to shape future medical training improvements.
 Privacy and confidentiality are guaranteed.

 A core aim of medical student training is to make sure that medical graduates are prepared to start work safely as junior doctors working under supervision.

-‘We want to hear directly from interns about their experiences and find out how well they think their medical training prepared them for the workplace,’ said MBA Chair, Dr Joanna Flynn AM.
+‘We want to hear directly from interns about their experiences and find out how well they think their medical training prepared them for their internship,’ said MBA Chair, Dr Joanna Flynn AM.

 ‘There is a big jump in expectations from student placement to working as an intern and being responsible for patient care.
 By understanding the issues interns face, we can help the agencies who influence medical training to better prepare graduates for the workplace,’ she said.